gwdg/matrix-doc/content/privacy/_index.en.md

 chapter: true
 weight: 900
 ---
-## Privacy Policy for the Matrix Service of TU Dresden
+## Privacy Policy for the Matrix Service of GWDG

 **What is the purpose of the data processing?**